 Promotions and Historian

-A junior at Humboldt State.
+From Fairfax, CA. A junior now at Humboldt State.
 Peter has been involved with film since high-school.
 Being part of a program called Comacad, he made shorts and screened them for the community with his class.
 He likes his films like he likes his books, short.
 He is curious to see how film is changing as a medium and appreciates the diversity and uniqueness of films that the HIFF showcases.
 Peter is looking forward to seeing the new techniques that filmmakers across the world are finding to get their stories told.

 Festival Faculty Adviser